rewalo/BeanModManager/README.md

 # Bean Mod Manager

 A simple mod manager for Among Us.
-Install and manage mods like TOHE, Town of Us Mira, Better CrewLink, and The Other Roles without the hassle.
+Install and manage mods like TOHE, Town of Us Mira, Better CrewLink, The Other Roles, and more without the hassle.

 ![Bean Mod Manager](https://raw.githubusercontent.com/rewalo/BeanModManager/refs/heads/master/Images/Screenshot.png)